 After an analysis is complete, you can display the results as numeric data in either a summary or detailed (full) table.
 Use the View menu in the file menu bar to select how to display the data.
 A summary of data allows room to display the plots while the full results replaces the plot display entirely.

-In both the summary and detailed views, the numeric panel has two tabs; one for the jitter, noise and BER results and the second for the mask test results.
+In both the summary and detailed views, the numeric panel has two or five tabs depending on the Coding (NRZ or PAM4).